CharlesJuniorF/Assignment-3/README.md

 **4. Did you receive help from anyone outside this class or from anyone in this class that is not in a group with you?**

+*I worked entirely by myself following the video tutorials*

 > &nbsp;
 ><i>(list their names and what they helped with)</i>